LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 On this page I write down some notes about the Intel architecture (x86).
 I learned most of it in [school](http://www.vdf.ethz.ch/info/showDetails.asp?isbnNr=3255) few years ago.

-It's mainly for Intel 80186.
-But I'll extend it with information about modern [Intel processors](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html) ([IA-32](https://en.wikipedia.org/wiki/IA-32), [x86-64](https://en.wikipedia.org/wiki/X86-64)).
+Part of the notes here are for Intel 80186.
+But some sections are extend with information about modern [Intel processors](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html) ([IA-32](https://en.wikipedia.org/wiki/IA-32), [x86-64](https://en.wikipedia.org/wiki/X86-64)).

+Some information (especially about x86-64) is taken from [x86-64 Assembly Language Programming with Ubuntu](http://www.egr.unlv.edu/~ed/x86.html) by Ed Jorgensen.

 I'm trying to keep all code examples in [NASM](http://www.nasm.us) syntax.

 There is a good overview of the [x86 instructions](https://en.wikipedia.org/wiki/X86_instruction_listings) on Wikipedia.

+I keep some examples on [GitHub](https://github.com/LukasWoodtli/LinuxAssemblyProgramming).

 [TOC]